Putting Together a Website Timeline

 A thorough QA testing process can ensure that bugs and issues are worked out before launch.

-Identifying A Website Bug
+Identifying a Website Bug

 Even the most highly skilled developers and designers can encounter little bugs and technical issues, and this is something that can impact the final timeline.